-The Cambodian Children’s Fund was founded by Scott Neeson, a former film industry executive, who was profoundly effected by the plight of children living in the garbage dumps of Phnom Penh.
-Such was his commitment that he quit his job, sold his possessions and relocated to Cambodia to start a children’s center.
-With the help of donors the project has grown into several centers that provide shelter, food, clothing and education for 250 kids between the ages of 5 and 14.
-ABC news recently reported on their work and you can see a slide show about CCF here.
+The Cambodian Children’s Fund was founded by Scott Neeson, a former film industry executive, who was profoundly affected by the plight of children living in the garbage dumps of Phnom Penh.
+Such was his commitment that he quit his job, sold his possessions, and relocated to Cambodia to start a children’s center.
+With the help of donors, the project has grown into several centers that provide shelter, food, clothing, and education for 250 kids between the ages of 5 and 14.
+ABC News recently reported on their work and you can see a slide show about CCF here.

 You can donate to CCF in many ways including making a monthly commitment to sponsor a child.
 The organization encourages communication between the sponsor and the child and we have had great fun exchanging emails with Kunthea and learning about her life.
 Those of you who visit our center will have seen the wonderful artwork she has sent us.
 In fact, some of you have told me that you have been inspired to sponsor a child yourselves.